Alex-Lewandowski/NISAR_GCOV_Cookbook/README.md

 Gain access to the data and set up required software environments for the included workflows.

 ### Section 3: Data Access
+Learn how to search, download GCOV data

+### Section 4: Data Loading, Manipulation, and Visualization
-Learn how to search, download, load, and work with GCOV data in Python.
+Learn how to load, work with, and create visualizations of GCOV data in Python.

 ### Section 3: Backscatter Tutorials
 Notebooks focusing on NISAR GCOV backscatter channels.